What Is A Plaintiff?

 A complainant is a person or entity who filed a complaint in a court of law or with a government agency.

 In Texas, the term “complaint” is generally used in the context of criminal cases, where the state or federal government brings charges against a defendant for violating a criminal law.
-In these cases, the complaint is usually filed by a law enforcement officer or prosecutor and sets out the charges against the defendant.
+In these cases, the complaint is typically filed by a law enforcement officer or prosecutor and outlines the charges against the defendant.

-However, in Texas, a civil lawsuit is initiated by filing a petition.
-A petition is a written document that sets out the plaintiff’s claims against the defendant.
+However, in Texas, a civil lawsuit is initiated by filing a petition, a written document that sets out the plaintiff’s claims against the defendant.

 The petition must include a statement of the facts giving rise to the plaintiff’s claim, the legal grounds for the claim, and the type of relief that is being sought.